 So, let’s detail what you should do to get as close as possible to the “perfect” martech stack — and well on your way to more robust results and ROI from your marketing team’s efforts.

 Auditing your martech stack: How to evaluate your marketing technology setup

 Evaluating your martech stack top to bottom may seem like a fruitless task.
-Or, at the very least, a time-consuming one you feel you don’t have the man hours to carry out.
+Or, at the very least, a time-consuming one you feel you don’t have the person-hours to carry out.

-After all, you have critical tasks you have to complete daily, some of which arguably take precedent over (potentially) exhaustive technology audits: from enhancing email marketing campaign performance to optimizing landing pages for UX and search.
+After all, you have critical tasks to complete daily.
+Ones that arguably take precedent over exhaustive martech audits: from enhancing your email marketing campaign performance and content marketing efforts at large to optimizing landing pages for UX and search.